-Images play important role in improving a user experience.
+Images play an important role in improving the user experience.
 Eye-catching images keep your users engaged with the content.
-But, use of heavy images almost kills your website speed.
+But, the use of heavy images almost kills your website speed.
 For instance, you have uploaded an image with size 2MB on the site, then while loading the page this 2MB takes an extra time to load the image before presenting your page to the audience.

-Here comes the concept of optimize images before use.
-There are several plugins available which do this task of compressing images from your media library.
+Here comes the concept of optimizing images before use.
+There are several plugins available that do this task of compressing images from your media library.
 Some popular plugins are

 - Compress JPEG & PNG Images ByTinyPNG

 - ShortPixel Image Optimizer

 - EWWW Image Optimizer

 All these plugins work well.
 I would recommend using the TinyPNG plugin.
 I am using this plugin for my website and I am quite happy with it.